- Homosexuality

 The former Commander of the National Armed Forces of Indonesia, Andika Perkasa stated there are no laws banning LGBT people to serve in Indonesian Military.
 However, he realized that the Indonesian military doesn’t allow “indecent sexual acts” to happen in the military.

-Blood donations by MSMs in Sumatera Selatan is unknown.
+Blood donations by MSMs in Sumatera Selatan is banned (indefinite deferral).

-Equal age of consent in Sumatera Selatan is unknown.
+Equal age of consent in Sumatera Selatan is n/a.